vikingeducation/assignment_search/README.md

 2. Searching the same tree using BFS.

   1. Put the root node in the queue.
   2. Check the first node in the queue.
 If it matches, return it.
-If not, add it's children to the queue.
+If not, add its children to the queue.
 Keep repeating this step until a match is found or no nodes left in queue.